-Packaged bacon is comprised of pork, water, salt and sugar, ‘no-added preservatives’ bacons don’t contain the salts (sodium phosphate, sodium erythorbate and sodium nitrite) that conventional bacon does.
-The University of Wisconsin-Madison Meat Science Laboratory explains that in conventional bacons sodium phosphate helps maintain moisture; sodium erythorbate is a variation of vitamin C, an antioxidant that reduces the level of nitrosamines produced.
+Packaged bacon is comprised of pork, water, salt and sugar, ‘no-added preservatives’ bacon doesn’t contain the salts (sodium phosphate, sodium erythorbate, and sodium nitrite) than conventional bacon does.
+The University of Wisconsin-Madison Meat Science Laboratory explains that in conventional bacon sodium phosphate helps maintain moisture; sodium erythorbate is a variation of vitamin C, an antioxidant that reduces the level of nitrosamines produced.
 Nitrosamines can cause cancer and are formed when nitrites and amines are heated at high temperatures.
 Sodium nitrite is an antimicrobial antioxidant curing agent which helps to maintain flavor and colour.
 Interestingly enough, nitrites are actually natural to the human body and are present in our saliva.

 No nitrite added to my bacon, that’s why I purchased no-added preservatives bacon, however, I have been duped!
 In lieu of sodium and nitrites which preserve that precious bacon, celery extract, sea salt and vinegar are used.
 The American Journal of Clinical Nutrition published that roughly 80% of consumed nitrites come from vegetables in our diets.
 Celery extract is a natural source of nitrate used to cure bacon and other meats.